 Certificate of Deposits

 A certificate of deposit (CD) is an unsecured promissory note that offers investors steady interest rates and the benefit of federal protection of your principal.
 CDs are issued with fixed interest rates and a fixed date of withdrawal, known as the maturity date.
 They can be bought for as little as $1,000 with a term length of anywhere from 1 month to 20 years.
-CDs are typically issued by commercial banks and are insured by the FDIC for up to $250,000/per individual.

 A CD can be a great investment choice if you don’t plan on needing those funds before its maturity date and desire higher rates of return compared to the ones offered by most savings accounts.
 However, if you are not able to set aside cash for a fixed amount of time, a high-yield savings account may be the way to go.